ZoTechGroup/zt_rsa/Readme.md

 # How to use OpenSSL compliant HW accelerator in your application #

-To use the **ZoTech FPGA-based RSA accelerator** as it is, your application should be OpenSSL-based.
+To use the **ZoTech OpenSSL compliant RSA accelerator** as it is, your application should be OpenSSL-based.
 In case you have a more efficient implementation of RSA, you can replace OpenSSL's functions with your own implementation and call **`BN_mod_exp()`** each time you need to invoke HW accelerator to perform multiplication.

 The best performance can be achieved by combining multithread mode with OpenSSL's ASYNC_JOB: the application creates threads and each thread creates some number of ASYNC_JOBs.
 Recommended number of threads is `<number of CPU on F1 instance> - 2`